nidscom/escrowmyetherbd.github.io/README.md

 ## Adding your header & footer

-Under Public > Index.html, the Dapp is rendered within <div id="root"></div>.
+Under Public > Index.html, the Dapp is rendered within the root div.
 Custom header and footers can be added above and below this div.

 ## Hardcoding Escrow Agent address